 - 350 - 400 grams spaghetti alla chitarra

-- Rinse the capers under the faucet then soak them for a few minutes in the water.
-Drain then crush them lightly with the back of a fork.
-Set aside.
+- Soak the capers in water for a few minutes then drain them.
+Crush them lightly with the back of a fork then set aside.

-- Meantime, sautè the garlic in a saucepan with extra virgin olive oil.
-When golden, discard the garlic then add the anchovies.
+- Meantime, over medium heat, in a saucepan with extra virgin olive oil, sautè the garlic until golden then discard it.

 - When the anchovies melt, add the tomatoes, olives and capers.
 Cook for about 10 minutes.

-- If the sauce dries out, ladle some hot water from the pot you are boiling for the pasta.
+- If the sauce dries out, ladle some hot water from the pot you are boiling.

-- Season with pepper.
-Add salt if still needed.
-If the sauce cooks ahead of the pasta, turn off the fire and cover to keep it warm.
+- Season with pepper and add some salt if needed.
+Turn off the fire and cover to keep it warm.

-- When the water for the pasta boils, add some salt.
-Add the pasta and cook following the cooking time in the box.
+- When the water for the pasta boils, add some salt then add the pasta and cook following the number of minutes indicated in the package.
+Drain.
+Save a little bit of the water in case the pasta is too dry.